Humanism: In politics

 The hallmark of contemporary humanism in politics is the demand for secularism.
 Philosopher Alan Haworth said secularism delivers fair treatment to all citizens of a nation-state since all are treated without discrimination; religion is a private issue and the state should have no power over it.
 He also argues that secularism helps plurality and diversity, which are fundamental aspects of our modern world.
 While barbarism and violence can be found in most civilizations, Haworth notes religion usually fuels rhetoric and enables these actions.
 He also said the values of hard work, honesty, and charity are found in other civilizations.
 According to Haworth, humanism opposes the irrationality of nationalism and totalitarianism, whether these are part of fascism or Marxist–Leninist communism.

 According to professor Joseph O. Baker, in political theory, contemporary humanism is formed by two main tendencies; the first is individualistic and the second inclines to collectivism.
 The trajectory of each tendency can lead to libertarianism and socialism respectively, but a range of combinations exists.
 Individualistic humanists often have a philosophical perspective of humanism; in politics, these are inclined to libertarianism and in ethics tend to follow a scientistic approach.
 Collectivists have a more-applied view of humanism, lean toward socialism, and have a humanitarian approach to ethics.
 The second group has connections with the thought of young Marx, especially his anthropological views rejecting his political practices.
 A factor that repels many humanists from the libertarian view is the neoliberal or capitalistic consequences they feel it entails.

 Humanism has been a part of both major 20th-century ideological currents—liberalism and Marxism.
 Early 19th-century socialism was connected to humanism.
 In the 20th century, a humanistic interpretation of Marxism focused on Marx's early writings, viewing Marxism not as "scientific socialism" but as a philosophical critique aimed at the overcoming of "alienation".
 In the US, liberalism is associated mostly with humanistic principles, which is distinct from the European use of the same word, which has economical connotations.
 In the post-1945 era, Jean-Paul Sartre and other French existentialists advocated for humanism, linking it to socialism while trying to stay neutral during the Cold War.
+Humanists International publishes the annual Freedom of Thought Report, which evaluates countries on rights and equality issues affecting humanists, atheists and other non-religious people.